 Dr John Ault FRSA FRGS is the Executive Director of Democracy Volunteers.
 John has worked in elections throughout the UK and the United States since the 1980s.
 He has observed on behalf of the OSCE/ODIHR in parliamentary elections as far afield as Kazakhstan and is a former chair of the UK’s Electoral Reform Society.

 He has also previously been elected to local government in the UK as well as being appointed to the South West Regional Assembly.
-He has been Head of Mission for Democracy Volunteers including the UK general elections in 2017 and 2019, as well as elections in The Netherlands, Finland, Norway and Sweden.
-He has also been a consultant on the subject of electoral and parliamentary reform in Moldova.
-He is an Honorary Research Fellow at the University of Exeter and has previously lectured at Canterbury Christ Church University and the University of Manchester.
+He has been Head of Mission for Democracy Volunteers including the UK general elections in 2017 and 2019, as well as for numerous elections in The Netherlands, Finland, Sweden and Gibraltar.
+He has also been a consultant on the subject of electoral and parliamentary reform in Moldova and for electoral observation for the UK’s Commonwealth Parliamentary Association for elections in Guernsey and the Isle of Man.
+He has previously worked at various UK universities.

 Head of Operations

-Harry Busz studied Human Geography at Cardiff University, which sparked and wrote his dissertation about voter intentions and attitudes towards the Brexit referendum in the South Wales Valleys.
+Harry Busz studied Human Geography at Cardiff University, which sparked his interest in his dissertation about voter intentions and attitudes towards the Brexit referendum in the South Wales Valleys.

-Going on to do an MA in International Relations at the University of Exeter and focused my studies on political ideologies and campaigning at elections and referendums.
+Going on to do an MA in International Relations at the University of Exeter and focused his studies on political ideologies and campaigning at elections and referendums.

-Harry was originally a volunteer, joining in 2019 and conducting a number of observations with us in the UK and abroad.
+Harry was originally a volunteer for Democracy Volunteers, joining in 2019 and conducting a number of observations with the team in the UK and abroad.

 He is responsible for ensuring the successful deployment of our volunteers the UK and overseas.
 This role allows him to coordinate not only the logistics of Democracy Volunteers’ deployments, but also act as a Long Term Observer for our missions, engaging in meetings with different electoral authorities, political parties and other interlocutors to ensure our reports are comprehensive and accurate.